 Fully understanding a business’s gross profit ratio will help you figure out how effectively it manages its resources.
-Irrespective of the products or services a business offers, identifying the appropriate approach to use its labor and materials is likely to influence its long-term profitability.
-The gross profit ratio of a business is useful statistics, but it needs understanding of key figures related to the business’s sales and costs.
+Irrespective of the products or services a business offers, identifying the appropriate approach to use its labour and materials are likely to influence its long-term profitability.
+The gross profit ratio of a business is useful statistics, but it needs an understanding of key figures related to the business’s sales and costs.

-The GP ratio is a financial ratio which calculates a company’s profitability and productivity by dividing its gross profit by total net sales.
-By multiplying the figure by 100, the gp ratio can be represented in percentile form.
-Which is then referred to as the gross profit percentage or the gross profit margin.
+The GP ratio is a financial ratio that calculates a company’s profitability and productivity by dividing its gross profit by total net sales.
+By multiplying the figure by 100, the GP ratio can be represented in percentile form.
+Which is then referred to as the gross profit percentage of the gross profit margin.

 Must Read – Significance of Gross Profit Ratio

 Gross Profit Ratio = Gross profit / Net Sales

 Gross Profit = Net Sales – COGS